vschoener/strv_assignment_addressbook/Readme.md

 npm start
 ```

-If you want, you also watch file during the development:
+If you want, you also can watch file during the development:
 ```bash
 npm run watch
 ```